deeuu/Sodpy/README.md

-Simple Onset Detection Tools for Python (Sodpy)
+Simple Onset Detection in Python (Sodpy)
 ==============================================

 Sodpy is a simple onset detection library written in pure python.
 Hopefully this